-After suffering a major coronary, her father decided he couldn’t continue the business, but refused to shut down, handing it to Terry and her mother.
+After suffering a major coronary, her father, Chester Banks, decided he couldn’t continue the business, but refused to shut down, handing it over to Terry and her mother.

-The story of how he came to start the business reaches back to WWII and across the Atlantic into Europe.
+The story of how came to start the business reaches back to WWII and across the Atlantic to Europe.

 Chester, Terry’s father, was in the Army during the war, a time, Terry said, he never talked about unless it was to tell his love story.